RaspberryPiFoundation/python-curriculum/en-GB/robotrumps/index.md

 # Introduction { .intro}

 In this project you will read data from a file to create Robot Trump cards.
-Then you can play Robot Trumps with a friend.
+Then you can play Robotrumps with a friend.

 <div class="trinket">
   <iframe src="https://trinket.io/embed/python/9ccc368bd5?outputOnly=true&start=result" width="600" height="500" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>